7 min read

 Ask the Right Questions

-Next, we start off with the questions.
-Our experience at taking and creating a boatload of quizzes, in general, has helped us to decide that the sweet spot is between six to ten.
+Our experience at taking and creating a boatload of quizzes, in general, has helped us to decide that the sweet spot is between six and ten.
 Anything beyond that will have your users whizzing through the options to finish the damn thing.
 True story.

 It’s best to curate a list of questions first, like the one we’ve put together below –